 Handle With Care

-Although some quilts made of finer materials may seem more delicate than others, ALL are vulnerable to damage.
-The archivists at Michigan State University recommend that if you want to bring your quilt out to show to a loved one, be sure to wear white cotton inspection gloves.
+Although some quilts made of finer materials may seem more delicate than others, all are vulnerable to damage.
+Wear white cotton inspection gloves when handling your quilts.
 These gloves will protect the quilt from being stained by any lotions or naturally-occurring oils on your hands that may damage old, delicate material.
-In addition, always remove any jewelry before handling a quilt to prevent it from getting caught or snagged on the material, which might result in the quilt getting torn.
+Always remove jewelry before handling a quilt to prevent it from getting caught or snagged on the material, which might result in the quilt getting torn.
 When laying out your quilt always do so on a clean, dry surface and, as a general rule when it comes to family heirlooms / photographs / and artifacts, never eat or drink around a quilt as significant and perhaps permanent staining or damage is only a quick spill away.

 Storing Quilts Properly